tawanaj/tawanaj.github.io/_posts/2024-07-04-issa-throwback.markdown

 Self compassion doesn't come easy for me.
 I have to work hard to not militantly go through my day, pushing everything aside to get things done.
 But I have found that the following things have helped me put self compassion into practice:

 #### 1. Journal <br>
-Journalizing helps me to truly talk things out with myself and with God :pray:.
+Journaling helps me to truly talk things out with myself and with God :pray:.
 It helps me to gauge how far I am from what my normal is.
 These are some of the normal questions that go through my mind as I journal.
 > How am I doing today?
 What brought me joy?
 Why did I retaliate this way?
 Why is this making me so irritated?

 #### 2. Speak to that younger self of yours <br>